JoshuaGlassKainos/JoshuaGlassKainos/README.md

 Hello World! 💻

-- 👋 Hi, I’m @JoshuaGlassKainos currently working with Kainos and MoJ PlatOps team
+- 👋 Hi, I’m @JoshuaGlassKainos currently working with Kainos
 - 🎿 I’m interested in anything outdoors, cars, F1, motorbikes, sports (skiing, rock climbing, pickleball, squash and badminton) and in my free time couple games too!
-- 🌱 I’m currently learning AZ-104
+- 🌱 I’m currently learning all things observability using opentelemtry
 - ⚡ Fun fact: My all time favourite movie is Tron: Legacy (also the movie to get me into motorbikes)

 <!---